gracierichards/Chlamydia-metagenomics/README.md

 where sample_name is a prefix of your file name like 30C.

 The VALENCIA_input programs prepare input CSV files for VALENCIA software according to the specifications on the VALENCIA GitHub page.
 OneCodex_to_VALENCIA_input.py converts the relative abundance data, downloaded from the One Codex website as a CSV file, to the input format, and VIRGO_to_VALENCIA_input.py converts the summary.Abundance.txt file obtained from VIRGO to the input format.

+replace_accnum_dirs.py was used to replace all accession numbers in directory and file names with the name of the corresponding sample.
+It recursively traverses all subdirectories in the directory specified at the end of the program.
+The mapping from accession numbers to sample names was in an Excel file that this program reads in.